 I love this line.
 It exemplifies how I felt after the Military Influencer Conference.
 I met so many awesome veterans doing awesome things in the business and political space that I’m more inspired than ever.
 It’s a call to action for all veterans to get after it and not acquiesce.

 The biggest takeaway from speaking with leaders like Stuart is what he coins, “post-traumatic growth”.
-This message I can get behind because I’ve had my issues with the war but it also allowed me to grow emotionally, physically and professionally.
-I knew war was going to be hard and reshape me.
+I can get behind this message because I’ve had my issues with the war but it also allowed me to grow emotionally, physically and professionally.
+I knew the war was going to be hard and reshape me.
 I’m glad I had my war experience and I enjoy the privilege of having lived like a lion on the battlefield.

 Stuart is going to keep pressing on by promoting his book and pondering a reluctant move into politics.
-I’ll be closely monitoring his moves, as a fellow chess player, to assess his strategy since I’m sure he’ll be a major player in the reshaping of our political landscape.
+As a fellow chess player, I’ll be closely monitoring his moves to assess his strategy since I’m sure he’ll be a major player in reshaping our political landscape.
 You can follow him, uncensored, on his website Authentic Americans.

 Make sure to subscribe, rate and share this episode with your friends to help grow the podcast, spread Stu’s message and make more veterans harder to kill.

 Dave is a retired infantry officer and Afghanistan war veteran.
 He’s the creator of the HRD2KILL training programs that were built on the principles that got him from not being able to get out of bed to competing in the Crossfit Open, Spartan Races and the Ironman.
 You can find more mobility-based exercises in his new book, “The Nimble Warrior”, now available or tune into his Best Veteran Army Podcast of 2022 The Hard to Kill Podcast